Free cookie consent management tool by TermsFeed

 Do hydraulic steering units come with built-in load sensing or priority valves?

-Yes, some hydraulic steering units do come with built-in load sensing and/or priority valves, especially in modern or OEM-focused systems.
-However, not all units include these, so it's essential to review the specific model details or system requirements before ordering or designing the hydraulic layout.
+Some steering units do come with built-in load sensing and/or priority valve functions—especially on modern/OEM-style systems.
+However, not all units include these features, so always check the specific model details and your circuit requirements before ordering.

 Enjoyed this article?
 Share on social!